daniellecrobinson/Data-Rescue-PDX/README.md

 3. What's the status of the metadata?
  If you find metadata, grab it and paste in to a text file.
- If not we are going to create metadata for your dataset with a JSON template
+ If not we are going to create metadata for your dataset with a [JSON template](https://github.com/daniellecrobinson/Data-Rescue-PDX/blob/master/example.json)

 4. [Create issue](https://github.com/daniellecrobinson/Data-Rescue-PDX/issues) on leave comment on issue with link to data or metadata

+**Extra Credit**
- Create new metadata file in JSON format, help on the formatting [here](https://project-open-data.cio.gov/v1.1/metadata-resources/) and [here](https://project-open-data.cio.gov/v1.1/schema/dataset.json)
+More on metadata file in JSON formats, [more on metadata](https://project-open-data.cio.gov/v1.1/metadata-resources/) and [Schema](https://project-open-data.cio.gov/v1.1/schema/dataset.json)

 More on Data.gov Metadata, including long lists of possible Dataset Field titles [here](https://project-open-data.cio.gov/v1.1/schema/)